ReportedUser/Netfetch/README.md

 # Netfetch

-A command-line network information tool for your homelab.
-Read this instruction to learn how it's used.
+A powerful command-line tool designed to provide detailed network information, perfect for managing and troubleshooting your homelab.
+Follow the instructions below to get started.

 #### Dependencies.

-For Debian make sure you got:
+For Debian-based systems, ensure the following packages are installed:

     $ apt get install libpsl-dev libcurl4 git build-essential

 #### Installation.

-Clone this repository and launch the Makefile:
+Clone this repository:

     $ git clone git@github.com:ReportedUser/Netfetch.git

+Run the Makefile to build the application:

-    $ ./Makefile
+    $ make

 #### Usage.

-In order to use this cli application, it's necessary to add some information to the config.txt file.
-Follow this structure:
+To get started, you'll need to configure the config.txt file with the necessary details for each service.
+Follow the structure below to add the relevant configuration:
 ```
 [service-name]
 link=linkwheretheAPIis